Agronomist

 Where to Work

-There are a number of places to find agronomist jobs.
+There are several places to find work as an agronomist.
 They include:

 • Crop consulting and farm management firms